Nate-Nemitz/5.5E-DnD-Virtual-Table-Top/README.md

 This VTT is being developed as both a functional gaming platform and a learning project to build programming skills through practical application.
 While a passion project at its core, I am looking to showcase professional ability in software development.

-If you have ideas for added DnD modules you would like to see or if you have tips/tricks/advice, please feel free to reach out at https://www.linkedin.com/in/nate-nemitz-1819ab189/.
+If you have ideas for added DnD modules you would like to see or if you have tips/tricks/advice, please feel free to reach out at https://www.linkedin.com/in/nate-nemitz-1819ab189/ or by submitting an issue request.

 ## License